Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 ```
 Brief syntatical notes on how to comment:

 - Use % for every single line of comment.
 Everything from % to the end of the line is ignored by the program, and is meant for the human reader when going through the code.
+In R you instead use the symbol # and in Python you also use #.
 - Use %{ *comment* %} for multi line comments, or repeat % down the left side of the paragraph.
+For other languages, you can easily google the appropriate syntax.

-Block comments:
+Block comments in MATLAB:

 ```
 %